Easy Vegan Hemp Seed Pesto

 How To Make Pesto From Scratch

 If you like the pesto a little bit runnier, simply add a splash more olive oil or water.
-Blend until it meets your desired consistency and adjust salt + pepper to taste.
+Blend until it meets your desired consistency.
 That’s it!

 While I love this base recipe, one great thing about homemade pesto is how easily modifiable it is.
 You can switch the hemp seeds and basil with a number of ingredients, depending on what you have on hand.